What Does the Liver Do? Understanding Its Key Functions

 - Cirrhosis — With cirrhosis, there is permanent scarring of the liver.
 Blood flow to the liver is completely blocked.
 Cirrhosis is serious and can lead to liver failure.

-Keeping your liver healthy
+Keeping your liver (and hepatic system) healthy

 Join the conversation